SunilPark1129/re-cinema-movie/README.md

 ## Project Description

-- A website where users can get recommendations or search for movies.
+- Cinema Movie fetches movie information from The Movie Database and shares the information with users on a new platform.
+You can search for a movie through this website or click on a recommended movie to find the information.

 ## Features
 > Features that I would like to introduce.